Stacked glass payment cards with a sol symbol, Machu Picchu ruins, and Peruvian flag

 Crypto Card Regulation in Peru

-The SBS (Superintendencia de Banca, Seguros y AFP) and SMV (Superintendencia del Mercado de Valores) have explored crypto regulation but no comprehensive crypto-specific framework exists.
+The SBS (Superintendencia de Banca, Seguros y AFP) and SMV (Superintendencia del Mercado de Valores) have explored crypto regulation but no dedicated crypto-specific framework exists.
 Crypto is not banned and not explicitly regulated.
 The BCRP (Banco Central de Reserva del Peru) has issued warnings about crypto risks but has not prohibited ownership or trading.

 The UIF (Unidad de Inteligencia Financiera) applies AML/CFT obligations through Decree No. 006-2023-JUS, which requires crypto exchanges and wallet providers to verify user identities, report suspicious activity, and designate compliance officers.

-In February 2025, SUNAT Superintendent Victor Mejia announced plans to amend the Income Tax Law to classify crypto profits as second-category income at 5% for individuals - a significantly more favorable rate than the current 8-30% general income tax range.
+In February 2025, SUNAT Superintendent Victor Mejia announced plans to amend the Income Tax Law to classify crypto profits as second-category income at 5% for individuals - a much more favorable rate than the current 8-30% general income tax range.

-In 2023, Congresswoman Norma Yarrow introduced Bill 4560/2022-CR to establish a comprehensive digital asset framework, proposing SBS oversight for crypto exchanges, mandatory registration, consumer protection standards, and a regulatory sandbox.
+In 2023, Congresswoman Norma Yarrow introduced Bill 4560/2022-CR to establish a full digital asset framework, proposing SBS oversight for crypto exchanges, mandatory registration, consumer protection standards, and a regulatory sandbox.
 The bill was referred to committee and remained in discussion through 2024 without a floor vote.
 The BCRP has separately been exploring a CBDC (digital sol) pilot, which could interact with future crypto regulation.

 The practical environment remains permissive by default.
 No VASP registration is required.
 No specific compliance burden exists for individual crypto card users.
 This regulatory gap creates opportunity for early adopters but also means fewer consumer protections than in Chile (Ley Fintech) or Brazil (Marco Legal das Criptomoedas).
 Peru's informal economy (approximately 70% of the workforce) means that full crypto regulation would be difficult to enforce even if enacted.